21ST CENTURY TAI CHI

 It's a funny thing.
 Teaching weapons can either excite or alienate students.
 But the physical handling of some external tool can enable a sense of rhythm otherwise unreachable with empty hand systems.
 (Or at least more difficult to find).

-But watch beware of the language you use.
+But watch the language you use.
 Trying to describe the benefits, applications and practical uses of weapons training can often backfire.
 Teachers (once again) end up engraving their views on the class rather than exploring and discovering.
 After all, the art that can be described, is not the art.

-Where is the art in martial?
+Where is the Art in Martial?

 The Art in Martial Arts - lets remember - is not necessarily literal.
 Some insist it is.
 Others just snigger and get on with life.
 Trying to explain a Picasso or Seurat may satisfy some of the wordsmiths amongst you, but for others it may remove the passion, the texture, the subjectivity and beauty.